jurypan/TradeHubler/README.md

 Each component requires specific setup procedures:

-1. **JCTG.AzureFunction**: Deploy the function to Azure and configure it to receive requests from TradingView.
+1. **JCTG.WebApp**: Deploy the function to Azure and configure it to receive requests from TradingView.
 2. **JCTG.Client**: Install the console application on a VM where Metatrader is running.
 Ensure it's configured to communicate with the Azure Function.
 3. **JCTG.MQL**: Install the Expert Advisors in Metatrader by placing the MQL scripts in the appropriate directory of your Metatrader installation.